 Linguine

-Linguine, which means “little tongues,” is a flat, narrow type of pasta that is often confused with fettuccine.
+Linguine, meaning "little tongues," is a flat, narrow pasta type often confused with fettuccine.
 Linguine originates from the Liguria region of Italy.
-It is often served with seafood, such as shrimp or mussels, and pairs well with light, oil-based sauces, such as pesto.
+It is often served with seafood, such as shrimp or mussels, and pairs well with light, oil-based sauces like pesto.

 Pappardelle

-Pappardelle is a broad, flat type of pasta that originates from the Tuscany region.
-Its name comes from the Italian word pappare, which means "to swallow."
-Pappardelle is often served with rich, hearty sauces such as ragù or game sauce, and is perfect for soaking up the flavors of the dish.
+Pappardelle is a wide, flat pasta variety originating from the Tuscany region.
+Its name comes from the Italian word "pappare," meaning "to swallow."
+Pappardelle is often served with rich, hearty sauces like ragù or game sauce, and is perfect for absorbing the flavors of the dish.

 [product=pasta cooker insert]